abhishek-pundir/github-search/README.md

 # Github User Search App

-This is a React application for searching Github users by username and displaying their public repositories.
-It has two pages - a search page and a result page.
+Discover Github users and their public repositories with ease using this sleek React app.
+Search by username and easily browse through public repositories, all within a seamless and user-friendly interface.

 ## Live Website